Posts Tagged ‘rural’

 Thank you to Yale for providing this valuable service.

-This photograph was taken in 1929 by Ralph Steiner, an American photographer of Czech origin, and was donated to Yale in 1932 by one George Hopper Fitch.
 What initially interests me about this image is the title: Rural American Baroque.
 Steiner can rightly call the image rural because it recalls the confirmed rural practice of front porch sitting.

 But the addition of Baroque complicates the issue because Baroque is not something that one normally associates with rural America, nor is the chair really reflective of iconic Baroque style, which generally refers to an artistic or design style that is very ornate and highly decorated.
 Perhaps the photographer is referring to the the chair’s decorative scroll pattern, which is something like Baroque in that it is decorative and not simply utilitarian.
 The addition of Baroque suggests a nice contradiction to traditional or common notions of rural as connoting simple, no-frills sort of design and lifestyle.